 Frequency Band (FB): The discrete sets of frequencies that have been identified as frequency bands (FB) by the International Telecommunications Union (ITU), with letter designations (derived from IEEE Std 521-2002 Standard Letter Designations for Radar-Frequency Bands).

-Global Spacecraft Identifier, GSCID: The concatenation of the frequency band (FB), 2-bit Version Number (VN) and the SCID.
+Global Spacecraft Identifier, GSCID: The concatenation of the 2-bit Version Number (VN) and the SCID.
 Thus,

-GSCID = FB .
-VN .
+GSCID = VN .
 SCID

 Where ‘.’ refers to the concatenation operator.